The 23rd Annual Black Solidarity Conference at Yale

 location: 17 hillhouse avenue room 101

 NATIVE SON is a movement/platform created to inspire and empower Black gay men.
 This workshop explores how an inter generational community was created around cultural shifts in sexual identity, gender non-conformity and Black male representation while contemplating possibilities for global expansion across multiple platforms.

 1. Coffee Chats with Wake Forest University

 Talk with a representative from WFU to explore opportunities at their school as well as inside advice on applying to business school.
 If you're considering business or grad school, then come get personal face time and perspective from professionals!
 All that attend a coffee chat will receive a grand prize raffle ticket.
 Sign up here!

 Omni Hotel New Haven

 Please arrive no later than 6:45PM.
 Doors will close at 7PM.
 Black formal attire is requested.
-Please join us for an evening of dinner, conversation, music, and a keynote speech from Opal Tometti, the co-founder of the #BlackLivesMatter movement.
+Please join us for an evening of dinner, conversation, music, and a keynote speech by Janet Mock.